openhive-network/HAfAH/src/hive_fork/Readme.md

 To ensure correct work of fork rewind mechanism any application must process returned block and modify their tables according to block chain state on time where the returned block is a head block.

+hive.app_next_block cannot be used when context is detached - in such case an exception is thrown.

 ##### hive.app_context_detach( context_name )
 Detaches triggers atatched to register tables in a given context